140mm Insulation

 This thickness is typically specified where thermal performance is prioritised over space constraints.

-What is 140mm Insulation Thickness?
+What is 140mm insulation thickness?

 140mm insulation thickness describes the depth of the insulation layer after installation – 140 millimetres from the internal (warm) side to the external (cold) side.
 This depth is often specified because it enables reliable thermal control without stacking multiple layers.